quantcdn/quant-admin-go/docs/DomainsAPI.md

 ## OrganizationsOrganizationProjectsProjectDomainsPost

-> OrganizationsOrganizationProjectsProjectDomainsGet200Response OrganizationsOrganizationProjectsProjectDomainsPost(ctx, organization, project).OrganizationsOrganizationProjectsProjectCrawlersPostRequest(organizationsOrganizationProjectsProjectCrawlersPostRequest).Execute()
+> OrganizationsOrganizationProjectsProjectDomainsGet200Response OrganizationsOrganizationProjectsProjectDomainsPost(ctx, organization, project).DomainRequest(domainRequest).Execute()

 Create a new domain for a project